kign/c4wa/etc/doc/comparison.md

 (Of course, in theory, nothing could stop us from using C preprocessor, or any other macro processor language for that matter (like the most popular one `m4`) on top of another language, or even on top of plain WAT.
-The problem with that approach though is that we de-facto creating a new language (e.g. WAT + m4) which would have no syntax or other support in any existing IDE or other common tools.
-By contrast, C preprocessor would fit perfectly with C code).
+The problem with that approach though is that we are de-facto creating a new language (e.g. WAT + m4) which would have no syntax or other support in any existing IDE or other common tools.
+By contrast, C preprocessor would fit perfectly with C language).